elsiehupp/wikiteam/README.md

 ```

 If you only want the XML histories, just use `--xml`.
 For only the images, just `--images`.
 For only the current version of every page, `--xml --curonly`.

+To dump a private wiki you will have to use a login which at the least has read permission on that wiki.

 ### Resuming an incomplete dump